tensorpack/tensorpack/docs/tutorial/intro.rst

 Is TensorFlow Slow?
 ~~~~~~~~~~~~~~~~~~~~~

+There is a common misconception,
-No it's not, but it's not easy to write it in an efficient way.
+but no, it's not slow.
+But it's not easy to write it in an efficient way.

 When **speed** is a concern, users will have to worry a lot about things unrelated to the model.
 Code written with low-level APIs or other existing high-level wrappers is often suboptimal in speed.